jedisct1/draft-denis-tls-aegis/draft-denis-tls-aegis.md

 --- abstract

-This documents proposes new cipher suites based on the AEGIS family of authenticated encryption algorithms for integration into the TLS 1.3, DTLS 1.3, and QUIC protocols.
+This document proposes new cipher suites based on the AEGIS family of authenticated encryption algorithms for integration into the TLS 1.3, DTLS 1.3, and QUIC protocols.

 --- middle